-BARRY BRADY is a musician whose accordion playing perfectly complements Gavin’s fiddle.
-The two are constantly bouncing off each other, sometimes seeming almost to be in competition, but always combining to produce the sometimes riotous yet always controlled and tasteful the traditional Irish sound that is the essential powerhouse of the band.
-To some their playing is dangerous.
+Barry ‘s accordion playing perfectly complements Gavin’s fiddle.
+The two constantly bounce off each other, sometimes seeming to be in competition, but always combining to produce the sometimes riotous yet always controlled and tasteful traditional Irish sound that is the essential powerhouse of the band.

-Inspired by the music of the nineteen-twenties and thirties, Barry plays an old C♯/ D system Paolo Soprani instrument.
+Inspired by the music of the nineteen-twenties and thirties, Barry plays restored C♯/ D Paolo Soprani instruments from the 1920s.
 Although his own influences and tastes include baroque music and jazz, he is thoroughly grounded in the Irish tradition.
 Before De Dannan, he was the accordion player with Morga.

-COLM O’CAOIMH, on guitar, has a breadth of musical experience which makes him the only choice of guitarist for the band.
-With a background training in classical piano and violin, he developed a passion for traditional Irish music and was drawn to the guitar.
+Colm has a breadth of musical experience which made him an obvious choice for this line-up.
+With a background in classical piano and violin, he developed a passion for traditional music.

-Not content to simply strum along, Colm has developed a unique style in which traditional Irish music is played through a prism of jazz and swing.
-Without wishing to stretch the comparison too far, he’s Django Reinhardt to Gavin’s Stephane Grappelli.
-He is also a member of Caladh Nua.
+Not content to simply strum along, Colm has developed a unique style in which traditional music is played through a prism of jazz and swing.
+He was also a founder member of Caladh Nua.

 Dan has studied classical and jazz double bass at the highest level.
 Following this thorough apprenticeship, Dan plays with many top rate musicians and groups in Ireland and the USA.

-Together with Colm’s guitar, Dan’s bass provides a rock-solid foundation for instrumentals and songs.
+Together with Colm’s guitar, Dan’s bass provides a solid foundation for the band’s instrumentals and songs.

-The most recent member of the band, Bernadine is a classically trained singer.
-In addition to singing some of the band’s favourites, like My Irish Molly O and Now is the Hour, she brings her own choice of songs to the band’s repertoire, songs like Gentle Mother and Johnny Cash’s Wildwood Flower.
+Bernadine is a classically trained singer.
+In addition to singing some of the band’s favourites, like My Irish Molly O and Now is the Hour, she brings her own songs to the repertoire, songs like Gentle Mother and Johnny Cash’s Wildwood Flower.

-Bernadine has settled into the De Dannan live act very successfully.
-She has real stage presence and makes great contact with audiences.
-You can find out a little more about Bernadine from a interview she gave to a Roscommon newspaper.
-(At the foot of the News page.)
+Bernadine has real stage presence and makes great contact with audiences.
+You can find out more about Bernadine from a interview she gave to a Roscommon newspaper.